Research and Publications Office

 RESEARCH AND PUBLICATIONS OFFICE MISSION

-The Research and Publications Office (RPO) is committed to creating a responsive research environment charged with generating new knowledge that will upgrade the teaching-learning standards through relevant research agenda.
+RPO is committed to creating a responsive research environment charged with generating new knowledge that will upgrade the teaching-learning standards through relevant research agenda.

 The center conducts original survey research, qualitative data collection, and data analysis that would support scholars as well as the University for Policy Decision-making.